lupyuen/lupyuen.github.io/src/spi.md

 BL602's DMA Controller accepts a __DMA Linked List__ of DMA Requests that will be executed automatically.

-In `lli_list_init` we'll create a DMA Linked List containing two types of DMA Requests...
+In `lli_list_init` we'll create two DMA Linked Lists of DMA Requests...

-1.  __SPI Transmit:__ Copy data from RAM to SPI Port for transmission
+1. One DMA Linked List for __SPI Transmit:__ Copy data from RAM to SPI Port for transmission

-1.  __SPI Receive:__ Copy received data from SPI Port to RAM
+1. Another DMA Linked List for __SPI Receive:__ Copy received data from SPI Port to RAM

 `lli_list_init` is called by `hal_spi_dma_trans`.